priyankamalviya/Interview-Experience-Frontend/README.md

 console.log(partners.filter(partner => partner.partner2.length));
 ```

-Array .filter() method returns filtered object if the return is trithy, or else ignores.
-Here if we check length of partner2, we can filter pairs based on truthy or falsy values.
+Array .filter() method returns filtered object if the return is truthy, or else ignores.
+Here if we check length of partner2, we can filter pairs based on truthy or falsy values-> empty length of partner 2 means, that object needs to be ignored.
+Very simple problem, tests thought process!